eth-cscs/eth-cscs.github.io/getting_started/faq/README.md

 ### Q: A job crashed after running for several hours with the following error message:
 ```
-[NID 01490] 2011-12-05 00:20:27 Apid 168352: OOM killer terminated this process.
+OOM killer terminated this process.
 ```
 Jobs of the same size used to run before without errors: could you please check this issue?

-The out of memory issue (OOM) might arise from a temporarily low free memory on a node: you can check the free memory on the nodes that you allocate by inserting the following command in your batch script:
+The out of memory issue (OOM) might arise from a temporarily low free memory on a node.
+You can check the free memory on the nodes that you allocate by inserting the following command in your batch script:
 ```
-aprun -n $SLURM_JOB_NUM_NODES -N 1 free -m
+srun -n $SLURM_JOB_NUM_NODES --ntasks-per-node=1 free -m
 ```
 The free memory per node is usually slightly less than the nominal value, since it is partly used by the filesystem.
 If the free memory on the nodes where you run is already close to the maximum value, then please try running with more nodes, using fewer tasks per node.